Evergreen guide

 Quote pages should reflect the reporting burden

-For lead and sponsor pages, the marketable angle is not just test price.
+For quote-prep and provider pages, the practical angle is not just test price.
 It is whether the tester can handle the reporting system the utility actually uses.

-• Portal-driven utilities often justify stronger commercial messaging than a simple annual reminder page.
+• Portal-driven utilities often justify stronger workflow-specific messaging than a simple annual reminder page.

 • This is one reason metro and provider profiles need to point back down into the exact utility workflow.